OfficeDev/Teams-app-cicd-guide/final/doc.md

 ## Set up CI/CD pipelines using your own workflow

-The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command.
+The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamsapp deploy` command.
 However, if you're unable to leverage the Teams App CLI within your pipeline, you can create a custom deployment process tailored to your needs.

 > If you already have a complete CI/CD pipeline in place for deploying to your Azure resource, your Teams app requires reading environment variables during runtime, you need to configure these environment variables in your Azure resource's settings.
 You can refer directly to [Prepare app package](#prepare-the-apppackage-for-the-teams-app) section for testing after deployment.